- Formula: Ac2O3

 The oxidation number of actinium in diactinium trioxide is 3.

 Actnium oxide is available through the ignition of actinium oxalate (prepared by precipitation from a solution of actinium in nitric acid).

-What follows is the calculated isotope pattern for the Ac2O3 unit with the most intense ion set to 100%.
+The chart below shows the calculated isotope pattern for the formula Ac2O3 with the most intense ion set to 100%.

 The data on these compounds pages are assembled and adapted from the primary literature and several other sources including the following.